BuddiesOfBudgie/site/README.md

 We leverage [nvm](https://github.com/nvm-sh/nvm) (Node Volume Manager) to ensure user across all operating systems can actively contribute and avoid confusion with potentially too old of node versions.
 We stick to using the latest node.js LTS.
 To get nvm, follow [their steps](https://github.com/nvm-sh/nvm#installing-and-updating) then run `nvm use`.
 If you use nvm across multiple projects, you can do automatic switching in the shell following [this documentation](https://github.com/nvm-sh/nvm#deeper-shell-integration).

 [npm-check](https://www.npmjs.com/package/npm-check) is used to ease dependency management and upgrading, alongside its general usefulness such as executing scripts as subcommands.

-Be sure to run `npm install -g npm-check`.
-To upgrade dependencies interactively, run `npm-check -u`
+To upgrade dependencies interactively, run `npx npm-check -u`

 ### Dependency Installation